fare/asdf/README.md

 to use your own tools to download a version of them you control.
 If you use [Quicklisp](https://www.quicklisp.org/), you may let Quicklisp download those you don't have.
-In these cases, you may NOT want to use the git submodules from `make ext`.
+In these cases, you may NOT want to use the git submodules from `make ext`;
-Otherwise, if you want to let ASDF download known-working versions of its dependencies, you can do it with:
+you may undo a `make ext` with `make noext`.

-    make ext
+Otherwise, if you want to let ASDF download known-working versions of its dependencies, you can do it with `make ext`.

 Once you have all the required libraries and the asdf-tools script can find a suitable Common Lisp implementation, you may run all the tests